Q & A

 The All-State `Ukulele is a performance, not a competition.

-4. Can I register directly as an individual?
+4. Can student register directly as an individual?

 No. Registration is conducted only through private and public school music directors of the music program at the student's attending school, as well as private studio instructors of the students.